grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 How to **fix** it:

 - Increase the limit by setting the `-distributor.instance-limits.max-inflight-push-requests-bytes` option.
-- Check the write requests latency through the `Mimir / Writes` dashboard and come back to investigate the root cause of the increased size of requests or the increased latency (the higher the latency, the higher the number of in-flight write requests, the higher their combined size).
+- Check the write requests latency through the `Fire / Writes` dashboard and come back to investigate the root cause of the increased size of requests or the increased latency (the higher the latency, the higher the number of in-flight write requests, the higher their combined size).
 - Consider scaling out the distributors.

-### err-mimir-ingester-max-ingestion-rate
+### err-fire-ingester-max-ingestion-rate

 This critical error occurs when the rate of received samples per second is exceeded in an ingester.